Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-To demonstrate this amplification, we squeeze the oscillator by a parametric trap drive with a maximal coupling strength 2$\pi\cdot 5.5(2)$~kHz.
-The anti-squeeze operation is realized by the same drive with the phase changed by $\pi$.
-To verify the fidelity of the anti-squeeze operation, we find that if anti-squeezing is performed directly after the squeeze operation, the phonon number returns to $\langle n\rangle = 0.03(2)$, which is indistinguishable from the initial state.
-Fig.~\ref{fig:below_sql}(b)) shows the gain in average phonon at the end of the sequence using quantum amplification as a function of $r$.
-As described above, the maximum amplification occurs when the direction of the displacement in phase space is along the original squeeze direction.
-Thus, it is important to match the phase between the QVSA displacement operation and the squeezing operation.
-The relative phase between the QVSA displacement operator and squeeze operator can be varied without affecting the phase difference with the dipole field by simultaneously varying the phase of blue and red quadrupole fields by same amount but with opposite sign, as shown in Fig.~\ref{fig:below_sql}(c) (see SI) or by changing the phase of the parametric drive.
-As can be seen in Fig.~\ref{fig:below_sql}(b-c) a maximum phonon gain of 6.3(9) is achieved.
-The discrepancy between the realized gain and predicted gain appears to be a result of phase instability between the squeezing and displacement operations.
-We characterize the voltage sensitivity in the manner previously described and find that the sensitivity is 1.7~(1.0)~dB and 1.4(1.0)~dB below the SQL for QVSA drive times of 10~$\mu$s and 30~$\mu$s, respectively (see Fig.~\ref{fig:below_sql}~(a)).
+To demonstrate this amplification, we squeeze the oscillator using a parametric trap drive with a maximal coupling strength $r/t = 2\pi\cdot 5.5(2)$~kHz.
+The anti-squeeze operation is achieved by adding a phase shift of $\pi$ to the same drive.
+To verify the fidelity of the anti-squeeze operation, we measure the phonon number when performing anti-squeezing directly following the squeeze operation.
+For a coupling strength of $r/t = 2\pi\cdot 5.5(2)$~kHz, applied for \SI{30}{\micro s}, we recover $\langle n\rangle = 0.03(2)$ which is indistinguishable from the initial state.
+Fig.~\ref{fig:below_sql}(d) shows the resulting gain in $\langle n \rangle$ from quantum amplification, measured as a function of $r$.
+As described above, maximum amplification occurs when the QVSA displacement is oriented along the squeezing axis in phase space.
+The relative phase between the QVSA displacement operator and the squeeze operator can be varied without affecting the phase difference with the dipole tone by simultaneously varying the phase of the blue and red quadrupole tones by the same amount but with opposite sign (see Appendix B of the SI), as shown in Fig.~\ref{fig:below_sql}(e), or by changing the phase of the parametric drive.
+As can be seen in Fig.~\ref{fig:below_sql}(d) a maximum gain in $\langle n \rangle$ of 6.3(9) is achieved.
+The discrepancy between the achieved and predicted gains (dashed lines) appears to be a result of phase instability between the squeezing and displacement operations.
+We characterize the voltage sensitivity in the manner previously described and find that the sensitivity is 10$\mathrm{log}_{10}{\left(\Delta \mathrm{V}_\textup{QA}/\Delta \mathrm{V}_\textup{SQL}\right)}^{2}=$ 3.4~(2.0)~dB and 2.8(2.0)~dB below the SQL for QVSA drive times of \SI{10}{\micro s} and \SI{30}{\micro s}, respectively (see Fig.~\ref{fig:below_sql}(c)).
+Operation at longer timescales in our current system is limited by the increased motional decoherence of a squeezed state.